MA-Chiasson/BVG-7003-Devoir-3-FastTrackGWAS/README.md

 ```
 #### 7.2.
 Loading covariates in MVP function (optional)

 Although not covered in the example code, it is possible to also include other environmental variables or covariates as fixed effects to account for various experimental designs (for example, breed, sex, weight, age, diet, socioeconomic status, batch effects, genotyping platform, etc.).
-The inclusion of such factors is done through the arguments CV.GLM, CV.MLM, CV.FarmCPU.
-See [https://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#advanced]([url](https://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#advanced)), as the original creators of this package, for more details.
+The inclusion of such factors is done through the arguments `CV.GLM`, `CV.MLM`, `CV.FarmCPU`.
+See [https://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#advanced](https://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#advanced), as the original creators of this package, for more details.

 #### 7.3.
 Running MVP function

-Executing the GWAS analysis is done with the MVP() function.
-In addition to handling the genotype, phenotype, and mapping data, the MVP() function allows to :
+Executing the GWAS analysis is done with the `MVP()` function.
+In addition to handling the genotype, phenotype, and mapping data, the `MVP()` function allows to :

 1. Include covariates.
        If you do not provide your kinship matrix, population structure data, or other covariates, the MVP() function can compute them for you while running its analysis.
-See parameters K, CV.GLM, CV.MLM, CV.FarmCPU, nPC.GLM, nPC.MLM=3, nPC.FarmCPU.
+See parameters `K`, `CV.GLM`, `CV.MLM`, `CV.FarmCPU`, `nPC.GLM`, `nPC.MLM`, `nPC.FarmCPU`.
 2. Choose the analytical method and the significance threshold.
        Three analytical methods can be used for the GWAS analysis, each with their pros ans cons.
 They are the following : "GLM", "MLM", "FarmCPU".
 Note that you can execute the function with all three methods and examine the quality of each.
        The default significance threshold (before p-value adjustment for multiple testing) is set at 0.05
 3. And others

-***This code and its comments below were adapted from the rMVP GitHub repository, and we acknowledge the developers for providing this implementation and its concise description.***
+***This code and its comments below were adapted from the [rMVP GitHub repository](https://github.com/xiaolei-lab/rMVP?tab=readme-ov-file#start-gwas), and we acknowledge the developers for providing this implementation and its concise description.***
 ``` r
 imMVP <- MVP(
   phe=phenotype,          #NA is acceptable in phenotype